 - Blue Mountains Botanic Garden: See a collection of plants from both NSW and other cool climates around the world.
 The idyllic location also means you’ll be treated to mountain and valley views while wandering the gardens.

 Bridestowe Lavender Estate, Tasmania

-Take one step onto the Bridestowe Lavender Estate near Launceston and you’ll instantly feel like you’ve been transported to the fields of Provence, France.
+If you’ve got just one day in Launceston, take one step onto the Bridestowe Lavender Estate and you’ll instantly feel like you’ve been transported to the fields of Provence, France.
 The lavender at Bridestowe was first planted in the early 1920s and has since grown to make up the largest lavender farm in the Southern Hemisphere.

-You can visit Bridestowe all year-round, but the summer months are when it truly shines.
-This is when the lavender is in full bloom.
-The period between December and early February see the most iconic views at Bridestowe, but each season has something unique to offer.
+You can visit Bridestowe all year round, but the summer months are when the lavender is in full bloom and the place really shines.
+The period between December and early February sees the most iconic views at Bridestowe, but each season has something unique to offer.
 Autumn brings with it golden foliage, the winter months promise views of snow-capped Mount Arthur, and the lavender begins to flourish and show its colour again in the spring.

-Snap some photos of the lavender fields (try to emulate the one taken by @limvoeung!), and then have fun with Bridestowe’s flower-focused activities.
+Snap some photos of the lavender fields, and then have fun with Bridestowe’s flower-focused activities.
 Take a free tour, head to the Distillery to see how oil is extracted from the flowers, pop into the cafe for lavender ice cream, and shop the range of products in the gift shop.
 You’ll find everything from lavender oils and perfumes to soap and skincare products to teas and jams.